i-RIC/i18n_manual/02_gui_translation.rst

 **You should install Qt SDK to get lrelease.exe.
 See Appendix for detail.**

-1. Launch "Qt 5.5 64-bit for Desktop (MSVC 2013)" from menu below:
+1. Launch "Qt 5.15.2 (MSVC 2019 64-bit)" from menu below:

-      [Windows Start Menu] --> [Qt] --> [5.5] --> [MSVC 2013 (64-bit)]
+      [Windows Start Menu] --> [Qt]

-2. Move to the folder which contains "*.ts" file.
+2. Move to the folder which contains "\*.ts" file.
 3. Execute the following command.

 .. code-block:: batch

    lrelease.exe (dictionary file name)

-After you execute the command, you'll see that *.qm is created in the same folder.
+After you execute the command, you'll see that \*.qm is created in the same folder.

 Step 4
 -------

-You can check the translated text in the iRIC GUI after restarting it.
+You can check the translated text in the iRIC GUI by the following steps:

+1. Remove all dictionary files in (iRIC install folder)/guis/prepost/languages
+2. Copy the \*.qm file you've compiled with Step 3 to the folder above.
+3. Switch the language from the menu Option -> Preference
+4. Restart iRIC GUI